RahulRST/WebTech-Lab/Sample.md

 - Date :

 # Aim
-The aim of this exercise is to learn about servlets and how to use them to print the data from a form.
+The aim here is to gain a comprehensive understanding of servlets and how they interact with HTML forms.
+The objective is to use a Java Servlet to retrieve and print user-submitted data from an HTML form onto a web page.

 # Procedure
-1. Create a Java project and add a servlet to it.
+1. Java Project and Servlet Setup:
-2. Add the servlet to the `web.xml` file.
-3. Create an HTML file and add a form to it.
-4. Add the link to the servlet in the `action` attribute of the form tag.
-5. Add a `<script>` tag inside the `<head>` tag to add Javascript code.
-6. Add a function to validate the form.
-7. Add an event listener to the form to call the function when the form is submitted.
-8. Print the data from the form.
+- Set up a Java project.
+- Implement a servlet for data retrieval.
+2. web.xml Configuration:
+- Configure the servlet within the web.xml file, mapping it to a specific URL pattern.
+3. HTML Form Creation:
+- Craft an HTML form that captures user input, specifically for entering a planet's name.
+4. Servlet Functionality:
+- Design a servlet in Java to process HTTP POST requests, retrieving and displaying the planet name submitted via the form.
+5. Styling with CSS:
+- Define a CSS file to style the HTML form and elements for an enhanced visual representation.
+6. Integration and Execution:
+- Verify the form submission and data retrieval by inputting a planet's name and observing the servlet's presentation of the entered data onto the web page.

 # Program
 * index.html